brianhuster/CJKVMincho/README.md

-# CJKVMfonts
+# CJKVMtimefonts

 ## Introduction
-These are fonts that support various languages and writing systems such as Chinese (simplified, traditional), Japanese (hiragana, katakana, Kanji), Korean (Hangul, in Mincho font only), Vietnamese (Latin and Chữ Nôm), Greek, Cyrillic, Coptic (in Mincho font only).
+These are fonts that support various languages and writing systems such as Chinese (simplified, traditional), Japanese (hiragana, katakana, Kanji), Korean (Hangul), Vietnamese (Latin and Chữ Nôm), Greek, Cyrillic, Coptic (in Mincho font only).
 Some Chinese characters such as 才 will be displayed in Japanese style instead of Chinese style.
 Latest version update : November 23th 2023
+## Special feature
+* The sans serif font (CJKVtime_Gothic) have distinction between 'I' (uppercase of 'i') and 'l' (lowercase of 'L')
 ## Unicode blocks coverage
 * Basic Latin
 * Latin-1 Supplement